MLondon1027/Election_Tweets/README.md

 Because these tweets were made after the first Presidential debate, it will be especially interesting to determine how sentiment changes as the hours pass.
 Do people become more or less subjective or polarizing?

 ## Obtaining Data
-Data Source: [GitHub Repo link provided @12PM Friday 10/29/2020]
+Tweet Data Source: [GitHub Repo link provided @12PM Friday 10/29/2020]
 1. Clone [GitHub Repo link provided @12PM Friday 10/29/2020]
 2. Follow the instructions in the repository to install twarc and tqdm.
 3. Apply for a twitter developer account.